Skip to content

 Star Delta Transformations and Delta Star Transformations allow us to convert resistances or impedances connected together at three different nodes from one type of connection to another and vice versa.

-Categories Electrical Circuit Analysis in Electrical Engineering Tags Electrical Engineering Calculators, Parallel Connection, series connection, Theorem Leave a comment
+Categories Circuit Analysis Tags Electrical Engineering Calculators, Parallel Connection, series connection, Theorem Leave a comment

 Resistors are said to be parallel if there is only one path for the flow of current.
 The total resistance in parallel is less than the individual resistors in parallel.

-Categories Electrical Circuit Analysis in Electrical Engineering Tags Electrical Engineering Calculators, Parallel Connection 2 Comments
+Categories Circuit Analysis Tags Electrical Engineering Calculators, Parallel Connection 2 Comments

 What are you looking for?